ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis.md

 - Finally under the *Finish* section select the *checkbox* to open the properties window after finish and click the *Finish* button.

-- In the properties, window selects the *Triggers* tab, click on *Edit* and select the checkbox for *Repeat task every* set values to run every *5 minutes*, for a duration of *indefinitely* and click on *OK*.
+- In the properties window, select the *Triggers* tab, click on *Edit* and select the checkbox for *Repeat task every* set values to run every *5 minutes*, for a duration of *indefinitely* and click on *OK*.

 <img src="https://github.com/ladybirdweb/faveo-server-images/blob/master/_docs/installation/providers/enterprise/windows-images/TaskTrigger.png?raw=true" alt="" style=" width:400px ; height:250px ">